uswds/uswds/README.md

 USWDS uses the task manager [Gulp](http://gulpjs.com/) as a way to add USWDS assets to a project and compile our CSS from the package source.
 Gulp is a useful and powerful tool, but it can be difficult to set up if you are new to it.

 The [`uswds-compile` repo](https://github.com/uswds/uswds-compile) is made for developers new to Gulp or those who just want a simple setup to compile USWDS Sass.
-The repo contains files and instructions for setting up the compikler, initializing USWDS, and compiling CSS from the source files.
+The repo contains files and instructions for setting up the compiler, initializing USWDS, and compiling CSS from the source files.

 #### Sass and theme settings